Do Suffering Bottoms Go To Heaven?

 “Gyu-yeon wouldn’t dump me.”

-His eyes reddened.
-The trickle of tears turned into a torrent.
-He sobbed silently, shoulders shaking.
+Naru’s eyes reddened.
+The tears that had been falling one by one had turned into a torrent.
+He sobbed silently, shoulders and chest heaving pitifully.

-Geon-hyuk maintained his detestable composure and stroked Naru’s hair.
-When Naru, unable to swat his hand away because he was crying, tried to pull back, Geon-hyuk grubbyly grabbed the back of his head and whispered.
+Geon-hyuk, who had been smiling calmly, maintained his detestable attitude and stroked Naru’s hair.
+When Naru, unable to swat his hand away because he was crying, tried to pull away, Geon-hyuk grubbyly grabbed the back of his head and whispered.

 “Ugh, uup…”

-His mouth smiled, but his eyes were cold and empty.
+His mouth was certainly smiling, but his eyes were cold and emotionless.
 Overpowered, Naru was held fast and forced to listen.
-Every time Geon-hyuk prowled around and picked a fight, Gyu-yeon had always stepped in to protect him; now he couldn’t, and that sting cut deep.
+Every time Geon-hyuk prowled around and picked a fight, Gyu-yeon had always stepped in to look after him, but now he couldn’t, and it stung.

 #21 Chapter 21